Consensys/ethsigner/docs/Using-EthSigner/Getting-Started.md

 Create a text file containing the password for the V3 Keystore key file to be created (for example, `passwordFile`).

-!!! attention "The password text file must not contain any other character than those used in your password"
+!!! attention "Password text file must not contain characters other than those used in your password"
-    EthSigner will read password file as binary and any character in it will be considered being part of your password.
+    EthSigner reads the password file as binary and any character in the file is considered part of your password.

-    _Some POSIX compliant editors automatically add an end-of-line in text files but this must not be the case in this file or the end-of-line will be treated as a character of your password._
+    _Some POSIX compliant editors automatically add an end-of-line in text files.
+If your editor adds an end-of-line character, the end-of-line is considered part of your password._

-    Use the following command to safely make sure that the password file is correct :
+    Use the following command to ensure the password file is correct:
     ```bash
     echo -n "Type your password:";read -s password;echo -ne $password > passwordFile;
     ```